Luxury Bartering Is Quarantine’s Answer To Shopping

 Advertisement

-Think about it this way: Say you were to save up and then splurge on an Alexander Wang handbag for $1,000, only to realize after wearing it once that it’s just not the bag for you.
-To resell it, it’s likely that you’ll be forced to reduce the price to around $600.
+Think about it this way: Say you were to save up and then splurge on an Alexander Wang handbag for $1,000 (£800), only to realise after wearing it once that it’s just not the bag for you.
+To resell it, it’s likely that you’ll be forced to reduce the price to around $600 (£480).
 From there, between shipping costs and other fees, you’ll probably lose even more value.
 That’s where HauteTrader comes in.
 According to founder Hope-Noelle Davenport, with HauteTrader, “You can simply trade that Alexander Wang bag for a Miu Miu bag, (or shoe, or garment) of your choice.”

 The concept for HauteTrader came from former fashion designer and stylist Hope-Noelle Davenport as an answer to her quest to find a safe and innovative way to switch up her designer wardrobe without having to drop thousands of dollars.
 Instead, with this new fashion-friendly platform, you can do it essentially for free.